 If someone notices that their Ducky One 2 SF doesn't correspond to our review, please let us know in the discussions and we'll update the review.

-Also see our recommendations for the best mechanical keyboards, the best gaming keyboards, and the best keyboards for programming.
+See our recommendations for the best mechanical keyboards, the best gaming keyboards, and the best keyboards for programming.
+For more Ducky options, see our recommendations for the best Ducky keyboards.

 The Ducky One 2 Mini V1 is a slightly smaller variant of the Ducky One 2 SF.
 They perform very similarly, as they have the same features and are available in a wide variety of switches.
 The main difference is that the One 2 SF has a few more navigation keys on the right side.
 They both provide an outstanding typing experience; however, the Cherry MX Blues on the One 2 SF require more force to actuate and are much louder than the Cherry MX Browns on the One 2 Mini.
 They both have higher latency than most wired keyboards, which might disappoint gamers looking for the lowest input lag.